BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 1. On the left side we can see a shot from the movie "Big Buck Bunny".
 2. The shot, along with prepared prompt, is passed to the neural network.
 3. The AI model generates a text that describes current situation.
-4. Finally, the description is synthesized into a speech (which later will be added to the video playback).
+4. Finally, the description is synthesized into a speech and added to the video playback.

 In summary, the main features of the solution are: